OSHA Workplace Injury Research

-Roadway collisions with objects at Work
+Roadway Collisions with Objects at Work

-OSHA has recorded 32 severe incidents involving roadway collisions with objects other than vehicles over the past ten years.
-Fractures represent the most common injury nature at 32 percent, frequently resulting in long-term disability for affected workers.
+OSHA recorded 32 severe cases involving roadway collisions with objects over the last decade.
+Fractures are the most common injury type, accounting for 32 percent of all reported incidents.

 Reported Projected